doctrine/orm/docs/en/cookbook/aggregate-fields.rst

 values.
 Each account has a credit limit and the account is never allowed to have a balance below that value.

-For simplicity we live in a world were money is composed of integers only.
+For simplicity we live in a world where money is composed of integers only.
 Also we omit the receiver/sender name, stated reason for transfer and the execution date.
 These all would have to be added on the ``Entry`` object.